amsesk/SCGid/README.md

 Use `scgid spexpand [args...]` to expand your swissprot protein and taxonomy databases as you see fit.

 **You will need two files:**
-1) FASTA files of the proteomes or sets of proteins you want to add the database.
+1) FASTA file of the proteomes or sets of proteins you want to add the database.

 *Note* You can either append the applicable "OS=<species>" portion of the sequence description to each header manually (see above section "What is a "swissprot-style database" and how do I know I have one?") or use the provided `bin/reformat_my_headers.py` script to append them for you (see `reformat_my_headers.py -h` for details)